expo/expo/docs/pages/guides/permissions.md

 On Android, permissions are a bit simpler than on iOS.
 In the managed workflow, permissions are controlled via the `android.permissions` property in the [**app.json**](/versions/latest/config/app/#android).

 Some Expo and React Native modules include permissions by default.
-For example, if you use `expo-location`, the `ACCESS_COARSE_LOCATION`, `ACCESS_FINE_LOCATION` and `FOREGROUND_SERVICE` have added to your app's permissions automatically.
+For example, if you use `expo-location`, the `ACCESS_COARSE_LOCATION`, `ACCESS_FINE_LOCATION` and `FOREGROUND_SERVICE` permissions will be added to your app automatically.
 [See the `android.permissions` documentation](/versions/latest/config/app.md#permissions) to learn about which permissions are always included.
 To limit the permissions your managed workflow app requires, see [Excluding Android Permissions](#excluding-android-permissions).

 Apps using dangerous or signature permissions without valid reasons _may be rejected by Google_.
 Make sure you follow the [Android permissions best practices](https://developer.android.com/training/permissions/usage-notes) when submitting your app.